The message of Advent is that homesickness is temporary. Its cure is Christ.

 But that home cannot be found by searching for it in the world.

 I worked in Craig for about two years.
 First the Yampa Project, then as a framer on a construction site.
-I learned the meaning of driving nails with frozen fingers and bucking sheeting up ladders.
+I learned the meaning of driving nails with frozen fingers and bucking sheathing up ladders.
 After that, I moved again.
 And then again and again.
 And all the while, wherever I went, I felt a little homesick.
 At one point, I ended up back in Simla for a short time and lived in an upstair’s apartment off the main road through town.
 I visited the farmhouse and my parents.
 I found some of my old high-school friends.
 But none of that was a cure.
 Although I was “back home,” I wasn’t at home.

 I’m still homesick.
 After all those years, after all those moves.
 But things are different now because I understand why I’m homesick.
 I understand not only where the perfect home is, but how to get there.
 And where is this perfect home?
 It’s God’s house.
 I long to cross its threshold.
 It’s for this home that I’ve been created.
 It’s this home for which I long.